 The Temple of Karnak is open from 9:00-17:00.
 Entry costs 120 EGP regular/60 EGP student as of October/November 2018.
 Tickets are bought on-site.
 No photo permit necessary.

 So, I’ll let you in on a little secret.
 Everything’s a bit of a letdown after Karnak.
 After, how could it not be?
-Though ruinous, the size of Karnak is absolutely insane, whereas Luxor is more intact, but also way smaller and more condensed.
-So my advice is to do one of two things: either see the Luxor Temple before you see Karnak, or see the Luxor Temple at night.
+Though ruinous, the size of Karnak is absolutely insane.
+Luxor, however, is more intact but also significantly smaller and more condensed.
+Which brings me to my biggest tip: either see the Luxor Temple before you see Karnak, or see the Luxor Temple at night.

 Located in the heart of the city of Luxor, the Luxor Temple is the only temple accessible in the evenings.
 Like many of the Luxor structures, the temple is fully lit—so we aimed to arrive at magic hour and watch the sunset from within the complex walls.
 What we weren’t expecting was the evening prayer call.
 In the middle of this ancient place of worship is a modern mosque, and to hear the muezzin’s call echo through the ancient space was incredibly eerie.

-The Luxor Temple colonnade is impressive, especially when lit by floodlights.
+Besides, the Luxor Temple colonnade is incredibly impressive, especially when lit by floodlights.
 I would absolutely recommend visiting this temple in the evening.

-I particularly liked the side path around the back end of the Luxor Temple, where you can see the different detailed carving fragments at closer range and appreciate the evolutions the temple went through—detailing shows Egyptian, Greek, and Roman influences.
+I particularly liked the side path around the back end of the Luxor Temple, where you can see the different detailed carving fragments at closer range.
+Doing so allows you to appreciate the evolutions the temple went through: Egyptian, Greek, and Roman influences.